-We have call options to increase our ownership in Printi incrementally over an eight-year period with certain employee shareholders.
-As the employees' restricted stock in Printi is contingent on post-acquisition employment, share-based compensation will be recognized over the four-year vesting period.
-The awards are considered liability awards and will be marked to fair value each reporting period.
-In order to estimate the fair value of the award as of June 30, 2016, we utilized a lattice model with a Monte Carlo simulation.
-The current fair value of the award is \$5,979 and we have recognized \$1,517 and \$1,405 in general and administrative expense for the years ended June 30, 2016 an 2015, respectively.
+Under the original terms of our arrangement, a portion of our call options were for Printi restricted stock held by Printi employees that was contingent on post-acquisition employment and recognized as share-based compensation over a four-year vesting period.
+As part of the modification, we eliminated the employment vesting provisions resulting in the acceleration of expense for the remaining awards not previously vested.
+The awards will continue to be considered liability-based awards and marked to fair value each reporting period until cash settlement.
+As of June 30, 2017, through the use of an option pricing model we estimate the current fair value to be \$8,713 and we have recognized \$5,803, \$1,517 and \$1,405 in general and administrative expense for the years ended June 30, 2017, 2016 and 2015, respectively.